Changissnz/nu_merchant_principal/README.md

 viewed as the granting of protections and privileges.
 Without certain protections and privileges, the modest and prideful do have to show their underarmour.
-How "pride" shows itself in these circumstances, by projecting the "identity", the "spirit", the "power" really cannot be stated with certainty since the circumstances of this writing are intentionally left open-ended.
+How "pride" shows itself in these circumstances by projecting the "identity", the "spirit", the "power" really cannot be stated with certainty since the circumstances of this writing are intentionally left open-ended.